 Park Lane, Reigate

-Extension, Shower room & Alterations - under construction
+Extension, Shower room & Alterations - Completed 2021

 The brief was to demolish the existing conservatory to the back of the house, which was lacking adequate space for seating and natural daylight despite its westerly aspect.
 The client was also keen to mitigate views to the neighbouring first floor windows and enhance natural light into the library.